 Except in acute emergencies, the patient must be prepared for optimal pulmonary function by cleaning the tracheobronchial tree with postural drainage, expectorants, and antibiotics, which may be given both systemically and by inhalation.
 Preventative spirometry is preferably started preoperatively to improve compliance postoperatively.
 Patients should be advised not to smoke for several weeks before an elective operation.
 Pulmonary function studies a room air blood gas should be performed on all patients being considered for thoracotomy.
 A further evaluation can be obtained by noting the patient's tolerance to climbing stairs.
 For practical purposes, any patient able to walk up three flights of stairs will tolerate a thoracotomy.
 When a patient has borderline pulmonary function, aggressive preoperative pulmonary rehabilitation may be appropriate.
 Because technical difficulties may arise necessitating more extensive resection than planned, the surgeon must be thoroughly familiar with the patient's respiratory reserve.

-Prior to undergoing a thoracotomy, all patients should undergo fibro-optic bronchoscopy at the beginning ...
+Prior to undergoing a thoracotomy, all patients should undergo fibro-optic bronchoscopy at the beginning of the case via a single-lumen endotrachial ...